11BelowStudio/HECC-IT/Technical Documentation/MVP Development of OH-HECC.md

 separate editing operations on the view at once, via switch statements in every 'receiving input' method, only performing certain actions in response to the input if the current activity allowed the activity to happen.
 Below is a full state machine of how exactly that worked:

+##### Figure 29: The 'CurrentActivity' logic within OH-HECC, expressed as a state machine

 ![PassageModel Activity State Machine](./MVP%20development/oh-hecc%20development/PassageModel%20Activity%20State%20Machine.png)